 There are things everyone can do today to prevent the possibility of OA later in life.
 The most important change you can make is to maintain a healthy weight to limit stress on the joints.
-Recent studies have shown that a weight gain of only 10 to 20 extra pounds in early adulthood increases wear and tear on the shock-absorbing cartilage in joints and can lead to serious joint damage in the long run.
+Studies have shown that a weight gain of only 10 to 20 extra pounds in early adulthood increases wear and tear on the shock-absorbing cartilage in joints and can lead to serious joint damage in the long run.
 Avoiding repetitive movements over long periods of time can help, but if repetitive motions are part of a job or leisure activities, proper training is important.
+Do daily stretching exercises.

 If someone has a traumatic injury to a joint, they need medical care and rehabilitation to avoid further damage.
 Talk to a doctor about the proper use of ice, rest, heating pads, hot water bottles, and hot baths for treating any injury.

 Exercise programs to maintain muscle tone are useful for managing OA and other kinds of arthritis.
 These may include special exercises prescribed by your physician.
 A physical therapist can help you do exercises that strengthen muscles and improve range of motion.
+Swimming may be helpful since it causes very little strain on the joints.
 Walking is an excellent form of therapy for arthritis in the knees, but only to the point that it does not cause pain.
 In some cases, joint pain due to OA is often relieved with heat and rest.
 Cold packs are good short-term pain relievers, but they can temporarily increase stiffness.

 Medications for OA include a wide range of pain relievers and anti-inflammatory medications.
-Acetaminophen* is generally a good choice for long-term use, but it's important to not exceed the recommended amount (i.e., no more than 4000 mg per day).
-Even though it is sold over the counter, it can cause serious liver or kidney damage if used incorrectly.
-If acetaminophen is not effective or if inflammation is present, acetylsalicylic acid (ASA) or other non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may be recommended.
+Acetaminophen* is generally a good choice for long-term use, but it's important to not exceed the recommended amount (i.e., no more than 4,000 mg per day).
+Even though it is sold over the counter, it can cause serious liver damage if used incorrectly.
+If acetaminophen is not effective or if inflammation is present, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may be recommended.
 Topical analgesics, like diclofenac*, or capsaicin, are also available to help with localized OA pain.
 However, talk to your doctor or pharmacist before using NSAIDs as they may cause gastrointestinal bleeding with long-term use and are not recommended in those with uncontrolled high blood pressure.

 The group of medications called disease-modifying antirheumatic drugs (DMARDs) such as hydroxychloroquine and methotrexate can be helpful for RA, but they require time (weeks to months) before they start working.
 DMARDs can help to prevent joint destruction.
 Another group of medications called biologics (e.g., abatacept, adalimumab, anakinra, etanercept, infliximab, rituximab, and others) can also help improve RA symptoms and slow down joint destruction.
+Certain synthetic DMARDs called targeted synthetic DMARDs (e.g., tofacitinib, baricitinib, and upadacitinib) can improve RA symptoms by blocking specific signals in the inflammatory pathway.
 Corticosteroids (e.g., prednisone, methylprednisolone) may also be used sparingly to control inflammation.
+By themselves, corticosteroids will not prevent joint deterioration.
 Many of these medications are combined with other medications to treat RA (e.g., a biologic is often combined with a DMARD).
 Relieving stress on joints is important to avoid further damage.
 Canes, walkers, splints, or crutches are sometimes needed to reduce the amount of body weight placed on certain joints.

-NSAIDs are also used to treat the acute symptoms of gout, but low-dose ASA should be avoided as it affects the way the kidneys handle uric acid and may lead to kidney stones.
-Corticosteroids may also be used to treat acute gout.
+NSAIDs are also used to treat the acute symptoms of gout, but low-dose ASA should be avoided as it affects the way the kidneys handle uric acid.
+Colchicine or corticosteroids may also be used to treat acute gout.
 Regular use of colchicine may reduce frequency of attacks.
-In some cases, people are prescribed medications (e.g., allopurinol, febuxostat, probenecid, or sulfinpyrazone) to help prevent acute gout attacks.
+In some cases, people are prescribed medications (e.g., allopurinol, febuxostat, or sulfinpyrazone) to help prevent acute gout attacks.